kimgoetzke/randolf/README.md

 same) until at least one of them is moved/resized.
 Disabling this, however, means that you will no longer be able to select the non-foreground window of the windows with the same center using this application.
 Can be configured via the tray icon context menu.

+##### additional_workspace_count

+Default: `3`

+The number of virtual workspaces that are created on the primary monitor by Randolf.
+Workspaces are similar to Windows desktops but only apply to a single monitor and are much faster to switch.

 In addition to the above, the application also supports setting custom hotkeys via the configuration file like so: